oscdev-io/birdplan/tests/t20_rip/t10_basic/README.md

 In terms of test "rip":
-  - Router r1 should install RIP routes into OS FIB. (default)
+  - Router r1 should install RIP routes into OS RIB. (default)

 In terms of test "export_kernel_rip_false":
-  - Router r1 should not install RIP routes into OS FIB.
+  - Router r1 should not install RIP routes into OS RIB.

 In terms of test "export_kernel_rip_true":
-  - Router r1 should install RIP routes into OS FIB.
+  - Router r1 should install RIP routes into OS RIB.

 ```plantuml